A Practical Max-Min Fair Resource Allocation Algorithm for Rate-Splitting Multiple Access: System Model and Problem Formulation

 The received signal at user-$k$ is

-where $\mathbf{h}_k \in \mathbb{C}^{N_t\times 1}$ is the channel between the BS and user-$k$, and it is assumed to be perfectly known at both the BS and user-$k$.
+where $\mathbf{h}_k \in \mathbb{C}^{N_t\times 1}$ is the channel between the BS and user-$k$, and it is assumed to be perfectly known at both the BS and user-$k$ \footnote{In the scenario of imperfect CSIT with bounded error, the MMF problem can be solved by searching in the channel uncertainty region to ensure the worst-case performance.}.
 Without loss of generality, we make the assumption that the channel strength of user-1 is greater than or equal to that of user-2, denoted as $|\mathbf{h}_1| \geq |\mathbf{h}_2|$. $n_k$ represents the additive white Gaussian noise (AWGN) encountered by user-$k$, which has a zero mean and unit variance.

 Initially, each user decodes the common stream $s_c$ with the private streams being considered as noise.
 Subsequently, each user utilizes successive interference cancellation (SIC) to eliminate the shared stream $s_c$ from their received signals and then decodes the intended private stream by treating the interference from the other stream as noise.
 The achievable rates to decode the common and private streams at user-$k$ are